-Gecode 5.1.0 has been released on April 18th, 2017 (Changelog).
+Gecode 6.1.0 has been released on 19 October 2018 (Changelog).
 Gecode is distributed under the MIT license.
 See our license information page for details.
-If you find any bugs, you can enter them into our bug tracking system.
+If you find any bugs, please report them using the Gecode issue page on GitHub.

 Please refer to Section 2.6 of Modeling and Programming with Gecode for additional installation and compilation instructions.